amazon-braket/amazon-braket-examples/README.md

   * **Factoring**

     This tutorial shows how to solve a constraint satisfaction problem (CSP) problem, with the example of factoring, using a D-Wave device on Amazon Braket.
-Particularly, the factoring is expressed as a CSP using Boolean logic operations, and it is converted to a binary quadratic model that can be solved by a D-Wave device.
+Particularly, factoring is expressed as a CSP using Boolean logic operations, and it is converted to a binary quadratic model that can be solved by a D-Wave device.

   * **Structural Imbalance**